 The Department representative performing pre-inspection of precast concrete products and prefabricated steel products verifies the fabricator is maintaining the supporting documentation regarding steel materials.
 Pre-inspected precast and prefabricated products delivered to the project must be accompanied by certification from the manufacturer stating all steel used in the product has been melted and manufactured in the United States and the fabricator has maintained supporting documentation.
-The Contractor is required to submit a Form 406 is when inspection of the product is made at the point of production and with certification by the plant that all steel incorporated has been melted and manufactured in the United States.
+The Contractor is required to submit a Form 406 when inspection of the product is made at the point of production and with certification by the plant that all steel incorporated has been melted and manufactured in the United States.
 All supporting documentation must be maintained by the fabricator.

 Pre-inspection does not constitute project acceptance.
-The field is responsible for final inspection and acceptance; pre-inspected products identified as not meeting contract requirements may be subject to rejection.
+The field is responsible for final inspection and acceptance.
+Pre-inspected products identified as not meeting contract requirements may be subject to rejection.

-3.7 Mix Designs
+3.8 Mix Designs

 Mix designs are submitted to MDT Helena Materials Bureau for verification and/or approval.
 Samples are submitted to determine if the quality of the materials and mix proportions conform to the plans and specifications.
-Mix Designs are highlighted within the tables in green.
+Mix Designs requirements are highlighted within the MT 601 Table in green.

-4 Submittals, Documentation and Reports
+4 Submittals, Documentation, and Reports

-A Sampling Checklist Report in SiteManager will be generated at the beginning of each contract.
-This report will show the material to bid item association.
+A Contract Materials Acceptance (Checklist) Report in AASHTOWare should be generated at the beginning of each contract.
+This report will show the materials associated to each bid item.
 It will also show who is responsible for witnessing/sampling and testing the material, the sample size per unit, how many samples need to be taken, how many samples have been taken, and if there are any sample deficiencies.